jesusdmedinac/microblog-jesusdmedinac/src/content/posts/refactoring-compose-ui.md

 While simple, the indentation already starts to grow.
 As features like error messages, icons, and helper texts are added, this pyramid can quickly become unwieldy.

-## Strategy 1: Extract, Extract, Extract!
+## Strategy 1 - Extract, Extract, Extract!

 The most powerful technique to flatten your UI code is to **break down large composables into smaller, single-purpose functions.**

 Instead of one monolithic function, your UI should be composed of several small, well-named pieces.

-### Benefits:
+### Benefits

-1.  **Readability:** A top-level composable that reads like an index is much easier to understand than one giant implementation.
+A top-level composable that reads like an index is much easier to understand than one giant implementation.
+That's what we call **readability**.

-2.  **Reusability:** A custom `EmailField` can be reused across login, sign-up, and profile screens.
+In addition, **reusability** may be achieved by extracting a custom `EmailField` can be reused across login, sign-up, and profile screens.

-3.  **Testability & Preview-ability:** Each small component can be tested and previewed in isolation, making development faster and more reliable.
+Finally, in order to have a more **testable** and **previewable** code, Each small component can be tested and previewed in isolation, making development faster and more reliable.

-## Strategy 2: Master State Hoisting
+## Strategy 2 - Master State Hoisting

 Extracting components is most effective when paired with **state hoisting**.
 This is a core pattern in Compose.

 **State hoisting** is the practice of making your components **stateless** by moving their state up to their caller.
 A stateless component is one that does not hold or manage its own state (i.e., it doesn't use `remember { mutableStateOf(...) }`).

-### How It Works:
+### How It Works

 -   **State flows down:** A component receives its state as parameters.
 -   **Events flow up:** A component exposes events (like `onClick` or `onValueChange`) as lambda functions that are passed up to the caller.

-### Why It's a Game-Changer:
+### Why It's a Game-Changer

-1.  **Single Source of Truth:** The state is owned by a common ancestor (like a ScreenModel or a screen-level composable), preventing state duplication and bugs.
+Having a **single Source of Truth** means that the state is owned by a common ancestor (like a ScreenModel or a screen-level composable), preventing state duplication and bugs.

-2.  **Enhanced Reusability:** A stateless `PasswordField` doesn't care *where* its state comes from.
-It just displays the data it's given and reports when something changes.
+In other hand, a stateless `PasswordField` doesn't care *where* its state comes from.
+It **enhanced reusability** by just displaying the data it's given and reports when something changes.
 It's universally reusable.

-3.  **Decoupling:** It separates the "what" (the UI) from the "how" (the state management logic).
+We can even separate the "what" (the UI) from the "how" (the state management logic) by **decoupling** the state management logic from the UI.

-## Strategy 3: Embrace the Power of Modifiers
+## Strategy 3 - Embrace the Power of Modifiers

 Compose's `Modifier` system is designed to decorate or add behavior to composables without adding extra nesting.
 Before wrapping a component in a layout for a simple tweak, check if a modifier can do the job.